talentlessguy/node_modules_cleaner/README.md

 Cleans node_modules from non code files (e.g. README.md).

-A very useful too when transfering the project to offline environment.
+A very useful tool when transfering the project to offline environment.

 ## Cleaning Results